Math GR 5510 MAFN Fieldwork

 - Internship sponsoring organization, department, and location

-- Supervisor or Human Resources (HR) contact name, title, phone number, and email
+- The supervisor or Human Resources (HR) contact name, title, phone number, and email

 You are of course not supposed to reveal proprietary information.
 Some internship sponsors require that your report to go through an internal review and approval process to make sure you do not reveal such information.